Saúl Crespo

-Saúl Crespo Prieto (born 23 July 1996), commonly known as Saúl, is a Spanish professional footballer who plays as a midfielder for Indian Super League club Odisha.
+Saúl Crespo Prieto (born 23 July 1996), commonly known as Saúl, is a Spanish professional footballer who plays as a central midfielder for Indian Super League club East Bengal.

 Club career

 Saúl was born in Ponferrada, Castile and León, and joined SD Ponferradina's youth setup in 2010.
 On 12 August 2015, after finishing his formation, he was loaned to Segunda División B side Atlético Astorga FC for the season.

 Saúl made his senior debut on 19 September 2015, coming on as a second-half substitute in a 1–1 away draw against UD Logroñés.
 On 16 September, he signed a professional contract with Ponfe for three seasons.

 Saúl scored his first goal on 10 April 2016, netting the equalizer in a 1–2 loss at CD Guijuelo; he finished the campaign with 25 appearances, as his team suffered relegation.
 On 8 August, he moved to fellow third division side Arandina CF, also in a temporary deal.

 Saúl returned to his parent club in July 2017, and was definitely assigned to the main squad.
 On 14 June of the following year, he renewed his contract with the club, and contributed with one goal in 30 appearances in 2018–19 as his side returned to Segunda División after three years.

 Saúl made his professional debut on 18 August 2019, coming on as a second-half substitute for Yuri de Souza in a 1–3 away loss against Cádiz CF.